What bunnies are available or is a specific bunny available?

 Our Programs & Services Include:

 - Bunny Nursery Program - We hand raise Pedigreed Purebred, high quality, indoor only, potty trained, socialized therapy bunnies through an extensive training process from the day they are born until the day they are adopted.
 We also give each of our families lifetime support.
 We currently only raise dwarf breed bunnies that are 2-5lbs full grown.
-Holland Lops, Imported and American Mini Plush Lops, Imported and American Teddywidders, and Lionheads.
+Holland Lops, Imported and American Mini Plush Lops, Imported and American Teddywidders.
 Our primary focus is on conformation and temperament within our parallel color projects in Gene carriers of WE (White Eared) and VM Blue Eyed Buns (Vienna Marked).
 We do have a variety of colors in all our breeds.
 We are passionate about Rabbit Genetics!
 Check out our Bunny Color Guide.

 - Emotional Support Bunny Training Program - We hand select individual bunnies from our Nursery Bunnies and meticulously train them over hundreds of hours to become a full-time therapy bunny for an individual, group, classroom, or similar.